Astra

 Astra shook her head.
 “It’s a bit unexpected, but you’re actually helping us, so I thank you for that.”
 The bigger the crowd and the bigger the hype, the more glory Conrad would accrue when he won.

 He bowed slightly in his seat.
-“I am pleased to be of service, miss.”
+“I am pleased to be of service.”

 “Please don’t say that.”
 He laughed as Astra’s brows furrowed while looking at him.
 “If the nobles heard that the Crown Prince was ‘pleased to be of service’ to an unknown commoner of questionable origins, they would probably riot.”

-Amused by this thought, the Crown Prince chuckled and apologized without much sincerity.
+Amused by this thought, the Crown Prince chuckled and apologized without any sincerity.

 When Astra had brought reports of the two Raven Knights’ dealings, the prince had not been particularly surprised.
-He was not a fool, and neither was Azela.
-Both men were more than aware of Brin and Castor’s misdemeanours, but were curious as to how the soldiers would go about handling it and thus had decided to wait and watch for now.
+Both men were more than aware of Brin and Castor’s misdemeanours, but were curious as to how the soldiers would go about handling it and thus had decided to wait and watch.

 However, the plan Astra had laid out for them took them both by surprise.
-It was a well-thought, thorough, and even slightly devious strategy that would ensure Conrad’s victory if all went well, and remove the two problem knights from the ranks of the men.
+It was a thorough and devious strategy that would ensure Conrad’s victory if all went well, and remove the two problem knights from the ranks of the men.

 Initially, the noirette had only asked that the prince not intervene with the duel, allowing the course of events to naturally happen if the two Knights came to complain.
 She had also asked him to guarantee that the conditions of the fight would be kept.
 She didn’t put it past the two shameless knights to cheat, or later claim that anything they had bet was invalid if they lost.
 The presence of a royal would ensure that they didn’t dare try anything funny.